 At 5 years old these cars have seen off the worst of their depreciation and drop below £10,000, and even as low as £7,000.
 But mileages are not more than 40,000 so these cars have a huge amount of reliable life and shouldn't cost a fortune to run.

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Mercedes A Class you would aim to buy a 5 year old and you can keep it for some time before needing to worry about a big drop in value.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Mercedes A Class you would aim to buy a 5 year old and sell it before it is 6 years old.

 Diesel Mercedes A Class cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.